gilraiwd/SavHappyHour/README.md

 - [Leaflet](https://leafletjs.com/) + OpenStreetMap tiles for the map.
 - [Nominatim](https://nominatim.org/) (OpenStreetMap's free geocoding service) to turn addresses into map pins automatically when you save a deal.
 - Google Fonts (Fraunces, Inter, IBM Plex Mono) via CDN.
-- Data persists in Firestore; each person's name and favorites are stored locally in their own browser (`localStorage`), not shared.
+- Data persists in Firestore; each person's name, favorites, and last-used city are stored locally in their own browser (`localStorage`), not shared.

 ## Notes

 - Happy hour menus change often — treat any starter/seed data as a starting point, not gospel.
 - The app was originally seeded with real Savannah, GA venues and their published happy hour info as of mid-2026.
 That data lives in the `SAVANNAH_STARTER_DEALS` constant near the top of the script, kept for reference even though the sync/import feature that used it has since been removed (it risked overwriting hand-edited entries).
+-